Xilinx/Alveo-Cards/master/management-specification/doc/index.rst

 .. image:: ./images/amd.png
    :align: left

-This document describes out-of-band (OoB) support available for the U200, U250, U280, U50x, U30, U55x, VCK5000 and V70 Alveo™ Data Center Cards.
+This document describes out-of-band (OoB) support available for the U200, U250, U280, U50x, U30, U55x, VCK5000, V70, Avalon UL3524 and MA35D Alveo™ Data Center Cards.
 Out-of-band support is implemented in the Satellite Controller (SC) firmware, which supports communication with the server Board Management Controller (BMC) over the SMBus/I2C interface on the PCIe® edge connector.
-The underlying protocols supported are standard I2C protocol and PLDM Over MCTP Over SMBus.
+The underlying protocols supported are Alveo I2C and PLDM Over MCTP Over SMBus.

 ---------------------------------------------------------------------------------------------------------------